| Read Time: 6 minutes | Personal Injury

 A strategic and experienced legal team can help quickly anticipate and address these issues.

-How Long Does It Take to Settle a Personal Injury Claim Without a Lawsuit?
+How Long Does It Take to Settle a Personal Injury Claim in New Jersey Without a Lawsuit?

 The average resolution time for claims that don’t go to court is three to nine months.